AshfatAbegh/Ema-John-React-Website/README.md

 ![Ema-John e-commerce website photo](https://i.ibb.co/jh0kHvr/ema-john-screen.png)

 ### - A web application for e-commerce
-#### - By selecting a specific item,  it’s redirected to review and  it shows a cart button to procceed order.It is a CRUD project
+#### - By selecting a specific item,  it’s redirected to review and  it shows a cart button to procceed order.
+It is a CRUD project.
-#### - I used these material to build this website: HTML, CSS, REACTSTRAP, JAVASCRIPT, REACT, FIREBASE, HEROKU, NODEJS, EXPRESS.JS, MONGODB
+#### - I used these tools to build this website: HTML, CSS, REACTSTRAP, JAVASCRIPT, REACT, FIREBASE, HEROKU, NODEJS, EXPRESS.JS, MONGODB